-The Summer room (available 16 june to 14 sep).
+The Summer room (available mid June to October).
 First floor double with shower, loo and handwash basin plus french widows with Juliette balcony overlooking the garden towards the river.

 All rooms have TV, DVD player, radio, hot drink facilities and hair dryer.

 Please note: guests who require a double room are welcome to express a room preference but this cannot be guaranteed in the case of the top room which may be needed for a family or the first floor double/twin which may be needed as a twin.

 Take a video tour